 The digital repository on LearnAlberta.ca houses grades 4 to 12 student basic textbooks in the four core subject areas.
 School staff can access digital, PDF textbook files by agreeing to follow a specified terms of use agreement.
 By agreeing to the terms of use, teachers can access these resources for their eligible students with learning, cognitive, physical and vision-loss-type disabilities.
-For information on how to access the repository, visit Digital Repository for Students with Disabilities on the Alberta Education website.
+For more information on the repository, visit Supports for Visual Impairments on the Alberta Education website.